-- ✓ List specific actions that staff or caregivers should take when reacting to challenging behaviors (there may be different responses, depending on the behavior): - To ensure protection. - To redirect, distract, etc. - To help the person problem solve. - To minimize reinforcement of the challenging behavior. - ✓ If implementing a restrictive procedure, clearly describe the specific procedure(s) and provide directions for implementing the procedure(s).
+- ✓ List specific actions that staff or caregivers should take when reacting to each challenging behavior (there may be different responses, depending on the behavior): - To ensure protection. - To redirect, distract, etc. - To help the person problem solve. - To prompt the use of the replacement or alternate behaviors, if possible, and steps to reinforce using those appropriate behaviors. - To avoid or minimize reinforcement of the challenging behaviors. - ✓ If implementing a restrictive procedure, clearly describe the specific procedure(s) and provide directions for implementing the procedure(s).